zauni/pngmin/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 1.0.0: Linux support with imagemin/pngquant-bin and travis CI integration
 - 0.6.4: Reverted some code from 0.6.3 and fixed one unit test
 - 0.6.3: Couple of fixes to prevent the reduce errors
 - 0.6.2: If pngquant exits with status 99, pngmin will try again without quality option (fixes #9)